Groogy/rbSFML/README.markdown

 1. Clone this repository with `git clone git@github.com:Groogy/rbSFML.git`.

-1. Download and compile SFML2. (you can find how to do it [here](http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php))
+1. Download and compile SFML. (you can find how to do it [here](http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php))

 1. Copy the `include` and `lib` folders from SFML to the rbSFML folder.
 If you built SFML as a shared library, move all `.dll` files from `lib` to your `ruby\bin` directory.